 Q Processing Level 3: Expert

-I have worked, consulted and/or taught in: Brazil, Colombia, Costa Rica, Ecuador, Indonesia, Laos, Myanmar, Papua New Guinea, Philippines, Rwanda, Thailand & Vietnam.
+I have worked, consulted and/or taught in: Brazil, Colombia, Costa Rica, Ecuador, Ethiopia, Indonesia, Kenya, Laos, Myanmar, Papua New Guinea, Philippines, Rwanda, Thailand, Uganda & Vietnam.